 War, Homecoming, Heroism, Truth — Emily Wilson, author of an acclaimed recent translation of the Odyssey, will talk about what we might learn from the Homeric poems about ethics and empathy, and about the moral and poetic challenges of studying, engaging with and translating the distant past.
 She is a professor of classical studies and graduate chair of the Program in Comparative Literature & Literary Theory at the University of Pennsylvania.

-The Rise and Fall of the Fact — American historian Jill Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University.
-She is also a staff writer at The New Yorker.
-A prize-winning professor, she teaches classes in evidence, historical methods, humanistic inquiry, and American history.
-Much of her scholarship explores absences and asymmetries in the historical record, with a particular emphasis on the histories and technologies of evidence and of privacy.
-As a wide-ranging and prolific essayist, Lepore writes about American history, law, literature, and politics.
-She is the author of many award-winning books.
+The Rise and Fall of the Fact — American historian Jill Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University and a staff writer at The New Yorker.
 Her latest book is "These Truths: A History of the United States" (W.W.
 Norton & Company, 2018).
-Her talk at Holy Cross will focus on the origins of our epistemological crisis.
+Her talk at Holy Cross focuses on the origins of our epistemological crisis.